NanditaG1/BusUNet/README.md

 ## Dataset

 The dataset used for this study is the LIDC-IDRI dataset.
 Due to data access restrictions, we cannot provide the raw data.
-However, you can access the dataset at <YOUR_DATASET_LINK>.
+However, you can access the dataset at [https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=1966254].

 To preprocess the dataset and obtain the Region of Interest (RoI) containing nodule masks and images, you can check the `dataset.py` file.